LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
 * There is something wrong with the FM signal.
 It is also not sure what measurement unit it is.
+* The timezone in date show is wrong.
+Fix it asap!
+(You can use it as timesync, if no internet connection is available, e.g. RasPI.)
 * It is too slow.
 * No manual available at the moment.
 * Not an issue of the script, but if you use systemd-resolved with the option `[!UNAVAIL=return]`